koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 This is a AWS Lambda function that just receives an `event` and logs that event to the console `(1)`.
 If the event contains a field `name`, then we'll welcome that name otherwise a default `world`.
 Finally, we return the result by calling the `callback` function `(3)`.
 Since we left `null` as the first argument, we indicate that no error occurred.

 Deploying this function to AWS Lambda is easy.
-We Zip the source code and create a function using the command line...but before we can actually do this, we need to talk about security.
+We Zip the source code and create a function using the command line...but before we can do this, we need to talk about security.

 ### Secure Lambdas with IAM

 Everything you try to do on AWS involves [AWS Identity and Access Management (IAM)](https://aws.amazon.com/documentation/iam/).
 It is the Amazon way of restricting access to resources and handling privileges for executing operations on resources.
 This is not intended to be an introduction to IAM, so we keep things simple.
-The security involves _roles_ and _policies_.
+Security involves _roles_ and _policies_.
 A role is just some kind of identity with a permission policy.
-The policy in turn determines what is allowed and what is forbidden.
+The policy, in turn, determines what is allowed and what is forbidden.

 Our function needs a role with a policy that allows the function to at least write log files to [Cloudwatch](https://aws.amazon.com/cloudwatch/).
 Cloudwatch is Amazon's monitoring service for everything running on their platform.
 If we omit this, our function would not be able to write logs, and we would not be able to see any output.